 Insights, tools, and two bears on a fishing trip

 The clear-sighted reader notes that so far, we mention no cutting-edge technologies such as deep learning, time series analysis, or neural networks.
 That’s because while these tools are meaningful and can generate value, the true insight always lies in the data.

 - The insight is number one.
 Its quality, but also the nature of its contents.
 And the knowledge of where to go and find it.

 - The choice of tools we apply to garner insights is number two.
 But the duo works well as a team.

 Think of them, if you like, as two bears.
 One knows where all the salmon are but is not so great at fishing.
 The other is great at fishing but has no clue as to where the salmon are hiding.
 Both go hungry.
 Your business will benefit the most from insights that carry the most meaning for your market offering.
 And you will need to use the most appropriate tools to gather those insights.

-My colleague Mario can tell you more about how we at Stratiteq can help you get the maximum number of salmon out of your data.
-I wish you all the luck!
+At Stratiteq we have vast experience in creating data-driven solutions for public transport.
+My colleague Gustav can tell you more about how we at Stratiteq can help you get the maximum number of salmon out of your data.